Jeunese/jeunese.github.io/docs/overview.md

 1. **Understand your target audience.** The type and amount of information your audience wants and needs depends on who they are and what they're trying to do.
 Take the time to understand:
 	* The goals and activities of your intended audience.
-	* What your intended audience needs to know, already knows, and doesn't know.
+	* What your intended audience already knows, doesn't know, and needs to know.
 	* How to provide the information that the intended audience needs.
 1. **Create a plan for implementing content.** Just as developers have coding processes and designers have design guidelines, IX should have a defined and systematic plan for creating and implementing content to:
 	* Help integrate it as part of the product or feature.
 	* Allow time to review content with colleagues, in context.
 	* Create the bandwidth to make improvements during the development cycle.
-1. **Follow a [style guide](/style-guide).** Create and use a style guide to create:
+1. **Follow a [style guide](/style-guide).** Create and use a style guide to foster:
 	* Consistency.
 	* Readability.
 	* Accessibility.